thdauser/relxill/README.md

 ### 3. Usage
 The relxill code is written in C and C++.
 While its routines can be used directly, its main intention is to be used as *local model* in X-ray data analysis software such as ISIS, Xspec, or Sherpa.
-The description and meaning of the model parameters can be found on the relxill homepage (see above).
+The description and meaning of the model parameters can be found in the relxill documentation (https://www.sternwarte.uni-erlangen.de/~dauser/research/relxill/relxill_docu.pdf) and on the relxill homepage.
 If the default installation does not work for you, you might need to check how to install local models for your data analysis software.

 ### 4. Contributing